Electronic & Computer Engineering BEng (Hons) (with Foundation Year)

 Year Three

-In your final year, the curriculum strongly reflects staff expertise and research, and you will develop a deeper understanding of the theoretical aspects of Electronic and Computer Engineering.
-Topics will depend on latest developments but will include areas such as
+In your third year, the curriculum focuses on employability and is more influenced by staff expertise and research.
+Here, you will develop a deeper understanding of the theoretical aspects of Electronic and Computer Engineering.

 Entry requirements